ThinkbotsAreFree/Dejavu/README.md

 ### Installation

-Download the zip and type `npm install`.
+Download the zip and type `npm install`